testuserongithubxd/STEALTHAPI/README.md

 Your code runs inside an existing server resource's Lua environment using `Stealth.InjectResource()`.
 This gives you access to that resource's local variables, functions, and event handlers.
 The Stealth API is **not** available inside injected code — only the target resource's own globals and standard FiveM functions.

-Use this for: accessing resource-specific data, calling resource-local functions, reading internal state, triggering resource-specific events.
+Use this for: accessing resource-specific data, calling resource-local functions using debug.getupvalue (can be hooked by the anticheat)

 ---